DKorablin/Plugin.JsEditor/README.md

-# TEMPLATE plugin
+# JavaScript editor plugin
-This is a template plugin description
+JavaScript editor with MSScriptControl or JINT